r-Techsupport/rTS_Wiki/docs/safety-security/disk-encryption.md

 ### Advantages and Disadvantages

-Advantages
+#### Advantages

 - Easy to use: SEDs are simple to use, as encryption is performed automatically in the background.
 No additional software or hardware is required.
 - Improved performance: SEDs are designed to encrypt data at the disk controller level, which minimizes the impact on system performance.
 - Increased security: SEDs encrypt all data on the disk, including data in use, which provides a higher level of security than traditional software-based encryption methods.
 - More affordable: SEDs are becoming more affordable, making them an attractive option for organizations that need to secure data on a budget.

- Disadvantages
+#### Disadvantages

 - Limited compatibility: SEDs are not compatible with all operating systems, and some systems may require additional software to use them.
-- Reduced performance: In some cases, the encryption process performed by SEDs can reduce system performance.
+- Potential reduced performance: In some cases, the encryption process performed by SEDs can reduce system performance.
 - Insecure Encryption methods: Not every drive has equal security as it depends on the method used.
 If the method has flaws or is vulnerable it can't be changed in most cases.

 ### Risks

 - Data loss: If the encryption key is lost or forgotten, the data on the SED will be inaccessible.
 - Physical damage: In the event of physical damage to the SED, the encrypted data may become inaccessible.